- Travel and Places

-Before I give advice on things to do and not to do during your visit, let me mention a few things about lodging and camping within National Parks.
+Before I give advice on comfort and saftey, let me mention a few things about lodging and camping within National Parks.
 If you are planning to stay in a hotel, do consider staying in one of the National Park System lodges.
-Some of them, like the lodges at Yellowstone National Park or the Grand Canyon National Park, are very beautiful and historic places within walking distance of some of the most dramatic features of the park.
-However, do make your reservations well in advance as space is limited and there are a great many visitors to these attractions during the summer season.
-Making reservations in January for a July vacation is not too early.
+Many, like the lodges at Yellowstone National Park or the Grand Canyon National Park, are beautiful, historic places that are within walking distance of the most dramatic features of the park.
+Park lodges fill up well in advance, so do make your reservations early.
+There are a great many visitors to these attractions during the summer season, and making reservations in January for a July vacation is not too early.

 RV Camping in National Parks

-If you will be camping or RVing, there are usually a number of campgrounds to choose from in the larger parks, but most don't take reservations.
+If you will be camping or RVing, there are usually a number of campgrounds to choose from in the larger parks, but many don't take reservations.
 If you plan to stay at one of the non-reservable sites during a busy time of year, you should plan to get to the park early in the morning or you may be out of luck.
-When camping in an RV, do check ahead for size limitations as many National Park campgrounds can only accommodate rigs that are 35' or less.
+When camping in an RV, do check ahead for size limitations.
+Many National Park campgrounds can only accommodate rigs that are 35' or less.

-At campgrounds that do take reservations, make your reservation well in advance through the National Park Service website.
+At campgrounds that do take reservations, make your reservation well in advance through the National Park Service website, www.Recreation.gov.
 Check your National Park camping directory or an on-line site for campground information.

 Each National Park has a brochure and, usually, a park newspaper which tells about the history, ecology, animal life and sights in the park.
 There is usually an article about safely that is well worth reading before you venture out on your own.
-Pay attention to the park's rules and safety tips, and be sure to get advice from the knowledgeable Park Rangers if you are exploring or camping in the back country.
+Consult a Ranger at the visitor center about visit and pay close attention to the park's rules and safety tips.
+Be sure to get advice from the knowledgeable Park Rangers if you are exploring or camping in the back country.

 Writing about National Parks, I’ve been reminded of some of the clueless sightseers we’ve seen.
 Some sightseers seem oblivious to common sense rules of safety.
 Others have you shaking your head in amazement as they merrily ignore all signs and warnings.
 Still others have you recoiling in horror.
 Here are some common sense tips to make your trip safer and more enjoyable.